 The articulating stern ramp is designed to enable fast and safe deployment of boats.

 MMSC armament details

 In ASuW configuration, the ship can be armed with two Harpoon shipboard launchers with eight RGM-84 Harpoon Block II anti-ship missiles, one MK-15 Mod 31 SeaRAM close-in weapon system (CIWS) with 11-cell RIM 116C Block II Rolling Airframe Missiles (RAMs), a 57mm Mk110 deck gun and a medium-calibre rapid-fire gun.

 The ASW missions will be supported by an MH-60 helicopter and AN / SLQ-25 torpedo defence system.

 For AAW tasks, the ship can be outfitted with eight-cell Mk-41 vertical launch system with 32 RIM-162 Evolved Sea Sparrow missiles (ESSM), long-range standard missiles, medium-calibre rapid-fire main gun and CIWS.

 A remote multi-mission vehicle (RMMV) will be used to execute mine warfare missions.

 The ship can be armed with 20mm remote guns on port and starboard sides in standard configuration.

 The MMSC will feature Lockheed Martin COMBATSS-21 combat management system (CMS), which is designed to integrate the ship’s sensors, communications and armament to provide improved mission flexibility and self-defence.

-The system will incorporate display interface, weapon management system, track management system, situational awareness, and identification systems.
+The system will incorporate a display interface, weapon management system, track management system, situational awareness and identification systems.